 Client Domains – Specialized client areas in an LMS that have their own delegated administrators, learners, content, functionality and branding

-Delegated Administration – Buying organization has administrators that can assign training and see usage and progress of learners in their group
+Delegated Administration – The buying organization has administrators who can assign training and see usage and progress of learners in their group

-Manual Learner Upload – The delegated administrator of buying organizations enters learners into the system one-by-one or through the upload of spreadsheet who are then individually notified of access via email
+Manual Learner Upload – The delegated administrator of buying organizations enters learners into the system one by one or through spreadsheet uploads.
+They are then individually notified of access via email

-Automated Learner Upload – Using an integration with CRM, AMS or ERP, learner accounts are automatically created and then notified via email
+Automated Learner Upload – Using integration with CRM, AMS or ERP system, learner accounts are automatically created and then notified via email

 Organizational “Code” New Learner Creation – Delegated administrators buy bulk content access and then distribute a unique code to potential learners that “puts” them in the right domain in the LMS